kwong0419/week-6.1-6.2-prompt-engineering-theory/readme.md

 4. **Ensures Consistency**: Standardized prompting techniques lead to more reliable outputs.
 5. **Promotes Ethical AI Use**: Thoughtful prompts help in generating unbiased and appropriate content.

-## Course Objectives
+## Lesson Objectives

-By the end of this course, you will be able to:
+By the end of this lesson, you will be able to:

 1. Set up and configure the Gemini API for prompt engineering tasks.
 2. Understand the key parts of a prompt and their functions.